dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

 Couldn't allocate runtime area
 ```

-With some variantion:
+With some variation:
 ```
-Only 244/256 silde values are usable!
+Only 244/256 slide values are usable!
 ```

 Or even crashes while running macOS: